michael2012z/BitBible/markdown/KJV/files/Ps.md

 10. Surely the wrath of man shall praise thee: the remainder of wrath shalt thou restrain.

-11. Vow, and pay unto the Lord your God: let all that be round about him bring presents unto him that ought to be feared.unto him…: Heb. to fear
+11. Vow, and pay unto the Lord your God: let all that be round about him bring presents unto him that ought to be feared.

 12. He shall cut off the spirit of princes: he is terrible to the kings of the earth.

 ## Psalms 77

-1. To the chief Musician, to Jeduthun, A Psalm of Asaph.I cried unto God with my voice, even unto God with my voice; and he gave ear unto me.of: or, for
+1. To the chief Musician, to Jeduthun, A Psalm of Asaph.I cried unto God with my voice, even unto God with my voice; and he gave ear unto me.

-2. In the day of my trouble I sought the Lord: my sore ran in the night, and ceased not: my soul refused to be comforted.sore: Heb. hand
+2. In the day of my trouble I sought the Lord: my sore ran in the night, and ceased not: my soul refused to be comforted.

 3. I remembered God, and was troubled: I complained, and my spirit was overwhelmed.
 Selah.